CarsonCookCode/PythonLiveProject/README.md

 ![Screenshot (61)](https://user-images.githubusercontent.com/73494842/159362321-50e540eb-3481-445d-85cd-07e769bbe7d7.png)

 ## Front End Development
-After completing all essential functionality for my application I increased user-friendliness and aesthetic experience.
+After completing all essential functionality for my application I increased user-friendliness and improved aesthetic experience.
 I made some simple design choices and optimizations.
 I wanted the data to be presented beautifully to the user and to provide a seemless bug-free service.
 These changes are included in the screenshots above.

 ## Skills Acquired
 I gained a great deal of perspective from this project.
 I got a lot of practice with Python, Django, CRUD, APIs and Webscraping.
 I have become more comfortable with existing in a place where I do not know everything.
 This project gave me the opportunity to practice how to approach a complex problem and to decide when I need to spend time researching a concept or to experiment with what I know.
 I also learned that for a project to come together and to provide a useful service it is important to have a vision of the end product and to spend time planning to enable you to develop most efficiently and effectively.